14 Questions To Ask Your Partner To Make Sure You're On The Same Page

 10. "How Can We Fix Specific Issues So We Don't Argue?"

 After you've begun to conquer what you're already arguing about, you and your partner can start to talk about nipping future disagreements in the bud.
+While it may seem like you're dredging up problems unnecessarily, if you both handle things diplomatically, this can be extremely productive for your relationship.

 "Talk about your triggers and what makes you mad," the Mitchems say.
 "This is a great time to use clear and honest communication to talk to your partner about what issues you both have that need to be resolved."
 Even if you think you can handle a relationship issue on your own, bring it out in the open.
 If your partner is receptive, you're probably on the same page about where things are going.